-With the filing date in the rearview mirror for most businesses and individuals, the last thing they probably want to think about is income taxes.
-Unfortunately, though, criminals who commit tax-related identity theft don’t work seasonally — they’re constantly devising and unleashing new schemes.
+With the filing date at the forefront for most organizations and individuals, something we all need to think about is income taxes.
+Unfortunately, though, criminals who commit tax-related identity theft are constantly devising and unleashing new schemes.

 And even though the IRS has taken successful steps to reduce tax-related identity theft, it cautions taxpayers to stay alert for scams year round.